marksmccann/froyo/docs/getting-started/creating-a-component.md

 </body>
 ```

-## Creating the Component
+## 2. Creating the Component

-Learn how to define a new component and get it to render some content.
+Goal: Learn how to define a component and get it to render some content.

 ### Define the Component Class

-Create a new component by extending the `Component` class from Froyo.
-Make sure to include the required [`render`](../api/component.md#render) method; `render` is called during the component lifecycle and is where all DOM updates should be handled.
+Create a new component by extending the `Component` class.
+Make sure to include the required [`render`](../api/component.md#render) method.
+This method is called during the [component lifecycle](../fundamentals/component-lifecycle.md) and is where all DOM updates should be handled.

 :::info

-Froyo components are defined with [ES6 class syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) which is supported by modern browsers.
+Components are defined with [ES6 class syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) which is supported by modern browsers.

 :::